MicrosoftDocs/cpp-docs/docs/mfc/reference/casyncsocket-class.md

 ### Remarks
  This function is used for connected stream or datagram sockets and is used to read incoming data.

  For sockets of type **SOCK_STREAM**, as much information as is currently available up to the size of the buffer supplied is returned.
 If the socket has been configured for in-line reception of out-of-band data (socket option **SO_OOBINLINE**) and out-of-band data is unread, only out-of-band data will be returned.
-The application can use the **IOCtlSIOCATMARK** option or [OnOutOfBandData](#casyncsocket__onoutofbanddata) to determine whether any more out-of-band data remains to be read.
+The application can use the **IOCtlSIOCATMARK** option or [OnOutOfBandData](#onoutofbanddata) to determine whether any more out-of-band data remains to be read.

  For datagram sockets, data is extracted from the first enqueued datagram, up to the size of the buffer supplied.
 If the datagram is larger than the buffer supplied, the buffer is filled with the first part of the datagram, the excess data is lost, and **Receive** returns a value of **SOCKET_ERROR** with the error code set to **WSAEMSGSIZE**.
 If no incoming data is available at the socket, a value of **SOCKET_ERROR** is returned with the error code set to **WSAEWOULDBLOCK**.
-The [OnReceive](#casyncsocket__onreceive) callback function can be used to determine when more data arrives.
+The [OnReceive](#onreceive) callback function can be used to determine when more data arrives.

  If the socket is of type **SOCK_STREAM** and the remote side has shut down the connection gracefully, a **Receive** will complete immediately with 0 bytes received.
 If the connection has been reset, a **Receive** will fail with the error **WSAECONNRESET**.

- **Receive** should be called only once for each time [CAsyncSocket::OnReceive](#casyncsocket__onreceive) is called.
+ **Receive** should be called only once for each time [CAsyncSocket::OnReceive](#onreceive) is called.

 ### Example
-  See the example for [CAsyncSocket::OnReceive](#casyncsocket__onreceive).
+  See the example for [CAsyncSocket::OnReceive](#onreceive).

-##  <a name="casyncsocket__receivefrom"></a>  CAsyncSocket::ReceiveFrom
+##  <a name="receivefrom"></a>  CAsyncSocket::ReceiveFrom
  Call this member function to receive a datagram and store the source address in the [SOCKADDR](../../mfc/reference/sockaddr-structure.md) structure or in `rSocketAddress`.

 ```